 Each Legacy Stories account is personal.
 Your childhood and ancestor stories will be different than your spouse’s, for example.
 There are other reasons each family member should have an individual account.
 If say the wife wishes to keep a private diary to be released later or upon her death, the entire family would have access to her password and account if it was shared.
 Lastly, in cases where there is family conflict such as divorce or separation, their personal content cannot be split apart if all is in a single account.

 To that end, we recommend creating unique free accounts for each family member, then send a "Friend" or "Family" invitation to people you want to join either of those profile networks.
 Once accepted, a thumbnail of the invitee's profile photo will appear in your profile and visa versa, making it convenient to share stories, collaborate and interact.

 How do I set up an account on behalf of another loved one?

-• Create a unique email account at Gmail, Yahoo or other provider if one is not already available.
+• create a unique email account at Gmail, Yahoo or other provider.

 You’ll need to login with your loved one’s email and password in order to post stories or upload content for them.

 For most people the free Legacy Stories Portfolio account is more than sufficient for general use.
 However, when purchasing upgrades or other Legacy Stories products, refunds are credited up to 3 days after purchase.
 To cancel your purchase amd receive a refund within 3 days, simply contact us via the Support link in the footer and we’ll take care if it for you immediately.

 What happens if the server crashes?